casper-network/casper-node/README.md

 cargo run --release -- validator --config=mynode.toml
 ```

+**NOTE:** If you want to run multiple instances on the same machine, ensure you modify the `[storage.path]` field of
+their configuration files to give each a unique path, or else instances will share database files.

 ## Logging

 Logging can be enabled by setting the environment variable `RUST_LOG`.
 This can be set to one of the following levels,